 2 Research = Taking a deep dive

 The client was not able to give complete answers to said questions, but I’m still really excited to get started.
-So I head up to the URL bar of my favorite web browser to enter a night long research.
+So I head up to the URL bar of my favorite web browser to enter a night long research session.
 Also known as Google deep dive.

 3 Brainstorm = Messing up a digital notepad